RiverArchitect/RA_wiki/wiki/River-design-features.md

 -   The intake (connection) bifurcation angle (between main and side channel axes) is between 40° and 50°.
 -	The side (or connecting) channel’s slope is smaller or equal to the main channel’s slope.
 -	The side (or connecting) channel’s length is slightly larger than the main channel (between their bifurcation and confluence).
--	The side (or connecting) channel banks are stabilized with plantings and other bioengineering features such as streamwood.
+-	The side (or connecting) channel banks are stabilized with plantings and other nature-based engineering features such as streamwood.

 For creating the polygon shapefile:
 1. Open *ArcGIS Pro*